-The College generated a deficit before other gains and losses of £1,387k (2019/20 a loss of £929k).
-The deficit after interest and depreciation of £1,387k includes FRS102 charges of £752k which are £391k higher than forecast.
+The College generated a deficit before other gains and losses of £1,085k (2020/21 a loss of £1,387k).
+The deficit after interest and depreciation of £1,085k includes FRS102 charges of £976k.
 This is due to the lagged effect of the decline in the discount rate on pension costs.
 This adverse variance, which is a non-cash entry, has largely been offset by better income and cost savings.
-Without the FRS102 pension adjustments, the deficit is £635k.
-This deficit includes the £555k charge for the PFI premium.
+Without the FRS102 pension adjustments, the deficit is £109k.
+This deficit includes the £460k charge for the PFI premium.